An ad-free and cookie-free webpage by FactorPad

 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Campbell Soup Co.
 Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how CPB stock compares to 2,000+ US-based stocks, and to peers in the Consumer Non-Durables sector and Food: Major Diversified industry.
+We show how CPB stock compares to 2,000+ US-based stocks, and to peers in the Manufacturing sector and Fruit and Vegetable Canning industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.